openlab-at-city-tech/openlab/wp-content/plugins/gutenberg/readme.txt

 === Gutenberg ===
 Contributors: matveb, joen, karmatosed
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 17.2.1
+Stable tag: 18.7.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Gutenberg plugin provides editing, customization, and site building features to WordPress.
-This beta plugin allows you to test bleeding-edge features before they land in future WordPress releases.
+The Gutenberg plugin adds editing, customization, and site building to WordPress.
+Use it to test beta features before their official release.

 == Description ==